-ATU Settings Per Bin determines how many ATU Settings are stored for each frequency segment (bin) and should be related to the number of antennas in use on a given band.
-There is storage enough for 31 distinct ATU settings (shared by both antenna connectors), but you may want fewer settings retained to avoid searching "stale" ATU settings. ^AB is new in firmware version 01.52.
+ATU Settings Per Bin determines how many ATU Settings may be stored for each antenna for each frequency segment (bin) and should be related to the number of antennas in use on a given band.
+There is storage enough for 31 distinct ATU settings (shared by both antenna connectors), but you may want fewer settings retained to avoid searching "stale" ATU settings.